-Free Solar “Health Checks” – what you need to knowStuart Reid
+Free Solar “Health Checks” and “MOTs” – what you need to knowStuart Reid

 A number of our customers have received a letter purportedly from the “British Trading Solar Association” offering a free health-check for their solar PV system.
 A quick Google search finds no actual business of that name (although they have chosen a similar name to a legitimate industry body).
 However, it does throw up a number of reports of scam letters from the aforementioned organisation and from other unsavoury types with similar motives.

 You may wonder why anyone would offer such a service, but if you were to take them up on their benevolent offer you would be visited by a someone claiming to be an “engineer”.
 This “expert” would tell you (without any real test equipment) that your system is somehow defective and that their particular portfolio of products would save the day.

 Unfortunately due to threats of legal action, I no longer name any of the other organisations that are participating in these activities, but any company that sends out such marketing materials or makes cold calls cannot be reputable.